 As any dog parent can attest to, one of the (many) reasons that we love dogs is for their carefree natures and playful attitudes.
 Whether they’re zooming around in the yard or chasing their tails, we continue to be delighted and surprised by their behavior.
 One behavior that continues to puzzle dog parents, however, is eating grass.

 Therefore, if you ever find yourself asking – Why does my dog eat grass? – you’re not alone.
-The good news is, although there is a common misconception that dogs only eats grass when they’re sick or have an upset stomach, studies show that there is no evidence to support this belief.
-In fact, according to research published in The Journal of Applied Animal Behavior Science, at most, only 22% of dog parents surveyed said that their dog vomited after eating grass.
+The good news is, that although there is a common misconception that dogs only eat grass when sick or have an upset stomach, studies show that there is no evidence to support this belief.
+In fact, according to research published by Science Direct, 79% reported that their dog had eaten grass or other plants at some point.

 So, why do they do it then?